Hugh Wheeler (East India Company officer): Rebellion

 Wheeler has sometimes been criticised for selecting a position that would prove difficult to defend, rather than the fortified magazine on the Delhi road several miles away from Native lines.
-Others have sought to justify his decision, suggesting that a withdrawal to the magazine might have provoked an uprising, and that he could not have foreseen the rebellious troops remaining in Cawnpore, or being joined by Nana Sahib.
+Others have sought to justify his decision, suggesting that a withdrawal to the magazine might have provoked an uprising, and that he could not have foreseen the rebellious troops remaining in Cawnpore or being joined by Nana Sahib.
 Nana Sahib's biographer concludes:

 "It is unfortunate that a General with a brilliant career such as Wheeler's should be remembered mainly for the blunder he committed towards the end of his life.
 But the truth is that he had taken too many things for granted.
 For the success of Wheeler's plan it was essential that the sepoys should march to Delhi immediately after the outbreak, and secondly, that Nana Sahib should stand by the English.
 Both of these were possible, but by no means certain.
 The military commander who imagines that the enemy will move in a way to suit his own convenience, and hopes for the best, often ends in disaster."

-At the beginning of June Wheeler felt confident enough to send two officers and about fifty men from his small British force to help Henry Lawrence at Lucknow.
-But on the night of 5 June the 2nd Bengal Cavalry and the 1st Native Infantry rose up and left the barracks, although, unlike at other places such as Meerut and Delhi, they did not harm their officers.
+At the beginning of June, Wheeler felt confident enough to send two officers and about fifty men from his small British force to help Henry Lawrence at Lucknow.
+But on the night of 5 June, the 2nd Bengal Cavalry and the 1st Native Infantry rose and left the barracks, although, unlike at other places such as Meerut and Delhi, they did not harm their officers.
 The following morning, amidst some confusion, they were joined by most of the 53rd and 56th Native Infantry Regiments, although some sepoys joined Wheeler in the entrenchment.

 Siege of Cawnpore

 The ruins of Wheeler's entrenchment in 1858.

-At first the rebellious soldiers acted as Wheeler had anticipated and set off on the road to Delhi.
-However the following day, 6 June, they returned to Cawnpore, with Nana Sahib at their head.
+At first, the rebellious soldiers acted as Wheeler had anticipated and set off on the road to Delhi.
+However, the following day, 6 June, they returned to Cawnpore, with Nana Sahib at their head.
 The role Nana Sahib took in planning the rebellion in Cawnpore has never been established.
-He would, after the rebellion was over, claim that he was forced to join the rebels.
-That morning Nana Sahib sent a note to Wheeler announcing his intention to attack the entrenchment, and his forces soon opened fire.
+He would, after the rebellion was over, claim that he was forced to, join the rebels.
+That morning, Nana Sahib sent a note to Wheeler announcing his intention to attack the entrenchment, and his forces soon opened fire.